Data Science6 min read

 TL;DR: What is Cross-Validation?

-Cross-Validation cross-Validation is a key concept in data science.
-Its application in marketing attribution and causal analysis allows for deeper insights into customer behavior and campaign effectiveness.
-By leveraging Cross-Validation, businesses can build more accurate predictive models.
+Cross-Validation is a data science technique that provides deeper insights into customer behavior and campaign effectiveness.
+It builds more accurate predictive models.

 What is Cross-Validation?